Beachbody Programs

 When I began my Insanity Workout I upgraded my heart rate monitor to one with a chest strap.
 This is something I highly recommend to get the best accuracy of your heart rate.
 You will notice even in the P90X workout that Tony Horton recommends a heart rate monitor and asks you to check it often.
 But, even if you have a heart rate monitor do you know your target heart rate?
-I pay really close attention tp my heart rate mnaking sure I’m not “dogging it” as Tony says.
-With your Free Team Beachbody account you can view your taret heart rate zone in the fitness tools section.
+I pay really close attention tp my heart rate making sure I’m not “dogging it” as Tony says.
+With your Free Team Beachbody account you can view your target heart rate zone in the fitness tools section.
 All you need to enter is your age and sex.
 The calculator will do the rest.

 Your target heart rate is a range of beats per minute that helps you determine if you’re exercising at the right intensity.
 If your pulse is too low, you won’t get the maximum benefit from your workout; if it’s too high, you won’t be able to train as long.